-Inability of Council's Development Assessment Panel (CDAP) Members to discuss Development Applications with Representors/Applicants/Members of the Public
+Inability of Council Assessment Panel (CAP) Members to discuss Development Applications with Representors/Applicants/Members of the Public

-Note Members of CDAP (including those who are Elected Members) cannot discuss development applications on public notification as they may later come before CDAP for determination.
+Note Members of CAP (including those who are Elected Members) cannot discuss development applications on public notification as they may later come before CAP for determination.
 To do so may result in a conflict of interest and inhibit the members' ability to act impartially and in an unbiased manner, as required by the Panel's Code of Conduct.
-In such instances where a conflict of interest is declared, Panel members are required to excuse themselves from the CDAP meeting when the application is discussed and determined.
+In such instances where a conflict of interest is declared, Panel members are required to excuse themselves from the CAP meeting when the application is discussed and determined.

 Appeals against decisions on development applications are heard by a specialist Environment, Resources and Development Court.